Loading a two- or four-wheeler into the bed of your truck shouldn't be hard but so many, somehow, turn this venture into must see TV.

 Two rules come with loading your dirt bike, motorcycle or ATV into a truck bed.
 One should be hard fastened the other is highly recommended.

 These machines are heavy.
 That's why you should never try and carry out this two to three person job by yourself.
-But more importantly, even if you have five people, especially if one is videotaping, don't think for a minute climbing aboard, turning the engine on and riding up a ramp onto the bed of a truck provides a desired outcome.
+But more importantly, even if you have five people - especially if one videotapes hoping to capture something comical - don't think for a minute climbing aboard, turning the engine on and riding up a ramp onto the bed of a truck provides a desired outcome.

 The lesson here?
 Roll your bike (engine off!) up the ramp.
 You know how you can walk in a straight line on any given parcel of land?
 But then you can't hold your balance to save your life if that strip of land is bordered by a 20 foot drop off?
 Same rule applies when trying to ride your bike up a ramp.
 Employ the same care when unloading your bike from a truck bed.